Signs of a Cockroach Infestation

 A surefire sign of a cockroach infestation is finding their egg capsules.
 These capsules are called oothecae, and just one of them can hold up to 30 nymphs.

-5. Shedded Skin
+5. Molted Skin

 Cockroaches go through several lifecycle stages to reach adulthood.
-As they grow, they shed they molt anywhere between 5-8 times before they become adults.
+As they grow, they molt anywhere between 5-8 times before they become adults.
 If you have a cockroach problem, you will likely see shedded skin.

 6. Property Damage